 Central venous catheter - dressing changeCentral venous access device - dressing change; CVAD - dressing change

-These catheters are used when people need medical treatment over a long period of time.
+Central venous catheters are used when people need medical treatment over a long period.

 - You may need antibiotics or other medicines for weeks to months.